jakuta-tech/JitDecrypter/README.md

 ## Additional Considerations

 In this conceptual solution it is unsatisfactory that the user must manage not only the sections to be encrypted but also the invocation of the *Tracer* class.
-In a production-ready implementation, this responsibility is delegated to a separate *Protector* application:
+In a production-ready implementation, this responsibility could be delegated to a separate *Protector* application:

-- **Target**
+**Target**
   - Within the *Target* code, only the sections intended for encryption need to be marked.

-- **Protector**
+**Protector**
   - The *Protector* wraps the *Target* with a loader stub capable of loading the *Target* via manual mapping.
   - By loading the *Target* itself, the loader stub gains full control and can apply the *Tracer* to the encrypted sections of the *Target* automatically.